spotify/confidence-sdk-swift/README.md

 ### Running tests

 IT tests require a Konfidens client token to reach remote servers.
 The token can be created on the Konfidens portal.
+The Konfidens project used for IT tests is named `konfidens_e2e`.

 ```shell
 ./scripts/run_tests.sh <CLIENT_TOKEN>